freerobby/blog/little-red-flying-club.md

 All payments are made via Venmo.

-On the last day of the month, I will send you a request for the monthly fixed operating costs for the following month.
+On the last day of the month, you will receive a request for the monthly fixed operating costs for the following month.

 Immediately after your flight, please submit a [flight log](/n934gr).
 The form will tell you the operating cost of the flight.
-Please send me that amount via Venmo, with a reference to the date of the flight.
+Please send that amount via Venmo, with a reference to the date of the flight.

 ### Multiday trips